-- 5.5.2 The survey vessel departs from Tung Chung Development Pier, Tsing Yi Public Pier or the nearest safe and convenient pier. - 5.5.3 When the vessel reaches the start of a transect line, "on effort" survey begins.
+- 5.5.1 The study area incorporates 23 transects which are to be surveyed twice per month.
+Each survey day lasts approximately 9 hours. - 5.5.2 The survey vessel departs from Tung Chung Development Pier, Tsing Yi Public Pier or the nearest safe and convenient pier. - 5.5.3 When the vessel reaches the start of a transect line, "on effort" survey begins.
 Areas between transect lines and traveling to and from the study area are defined as "off effort". - 5.5.4 The transect line is surveyed at a speed of 6-8 knots (11-14 km/hr).
 For the sake of safety, the speed was sometimes a bit slower to avoid collision with other vessels.
 During some periods, tide and current flow in the survey areas exceeds 7 knots which can affect survey speed.
 There are a minimum of four marine mammal observers (MMOs) present on each survey, rotating through four positions, observers (2), data recorder (1) and 'rest' (1).
 Rotations occur every 30 minutes or at the end of dolphin encounters.
-The data recorder records effort, weather and sightings data directly onto the programme Logger.
+The data recorder records effort, weather and sightings data directly onto the programme Logger and is not part of the observer team.
 The observers search with naked eye and binoculars between 90° and 270° abeam (bow being 0°). - 5.5.5 When a group of dolphins is sighted, position, bearing and distance data are recorded immediately onto the computer and, after a short observation, an estimate made of group size.
 These parameters are linked to the time-GPS-ships data which are automatically stored in the programme Logger throughout the survey period.
 In this manner, information on heading, position, speed, weather, effort and sightings are stored in a format suitable for use with DISTANCE software for subsequent line transect analyses. - 5.5.6 Once the vessel leaves the transect line, it is deemed to be "off effort".
 The dolphins are approached with the purpose of taking high resolution pictures for proper photo-identification of individual CWD.
 Attempts to photograph all dolphins in the group are made.
 Both the left and right hand sides of the dorsal fin area of each dolphin in the group are photographed, if possible.
 On finishing photographing, the vessel will return to the transect line at the point of departure and "on effort" survey is resumed. - 5.5.7 Sightings which are made while on the transect line are referred to as "on effort sightings", while not on the actual transect line are referred to as an "opportunistic sightings" (e.g. another group of dolphins is sighted while travelling back to the transect line).
 Only "on effort sightings" can be used in analyses which require effort or rate quantification, e.g., encounter rate per 100km searched.
 This is also how "on effort sightings" are treated in the baseline report.
 "Opportunistic sightings" provide additional information on individual habitat use and population distribution and they are noted accordingly. - 5.5.8 As time and GPS data are automatically logged throughout the survey and are linked to sightings data input, start and end times of encounters and deviation from the transect lines are recorded and can be subsequently reviewed.

-5.6.1 The schedule for dolphin monitoring in July 2012 is provided in Appendix F.
+5.6.1 The schedule for dolphin monitoring in January 2013 is provided in Appendix F.